Mathematics of cyclic redundancy checks: Formulation

+The receiver, knowing $G(x)$, divides $W(x)$ by $G(x)$ and checks that the remainder is zero.
+If it is, the receiver discards $R(x)$ (the last $n$ bits) and assumes the received message bits $M(x)$ are correct.

+Software implementations sometimes separate the message into its parts and compare the received $R(x)$ to a value reconstructed from the received message, but hardware implementations invariably find the full-length division described above to be simpler.

 In practice CRC calculations most closely resemble long division in binary, except that the subtractions involved do not borrow from more significant digits, and thus become exclusive or operations.

 A CRC is a checksum in a strict mathematical sense, as it can be expressed as the weighted modulo-2 sum of per-bit syndromes, but that word is generally reserved more specifically for sums computed using larger moduli, such as 10, 256, or 65535.

 CRCs can also be used as part of error-correcting codes, which allow not only the detection of transmission errors, but the reconstruction of the correct message.
 These codes are based on closely related mathematical principles.

 Polynomial arithmetic modulo 2

 Since the coefficients are constrained to a single bit, any math operation on CRC polynomials must map the coefficients of the result to either zero or one.
 For example, in addition:

 Note that $2x$ is equivalent to zero in the above equation because addition of coefficients is performed modulo 2:

 Polynomial addition modulo 2 is the same as bitwise XOR.
 Since XOR is the inverse of itself, polynominal subtraction modulo 2 is the same as bitwise XOR too.

 Multiplication is similar (a carry-less product):